 The gender differences in physics teachers’ attitudes and in classroom discourse, as they emerged from our review, occur in mixed classes.
 Single-sex classes present a different picture.
 Education systems have single-sex classes for two main reasons, one of which relates to religion and the second to enhancing scholastic achievement (Pahlke et al., 2014).
 Pahlke et al. (2014) conducted a meta-analysis to examine the claims of single-sex education advocates who hold that separating boys and girls improves achievements and enhances learning interest for both sexes.
 They included a comparison of single-sex and mixed classes comprising 1.6 million students in grades K-12 throughout the United States.
 They concluded that single-sex classes had a certain advantage in terms of scholastic achievement in mathematics, but not necessarily in the sciences.
 Another study examining the effectiveness of single-sex classes in increasing girls’ involvement in science, technology, engineering, and mathematics (STEM) studies (Hughes, Nzekwe, & Molyneaux, J., 2013) found that during adolescence, girls began to develop a sense of alienation from these subjects, which could be countered through pedagogical programs rather than by placing the girls in single-sex classes necessarily.
 Murphy & Whitelegg (2006) claim that in single-sex classes girls feel a stronger sense of belonging when studying sciences.
 Also Gillibrand et al. (1999) reported that girls who studied physics in a single-sex class in western England developed confidence in the subject, as reflected in high achievements and an inclination to continue pursuing high-level physics studies.

 In contrast, a study by Sampson, Gresham, Leigh, & McCormick-Myers (2014) presents a different picture.
-The authors compared a single-sex 8th grade class with a mixed class in terms of classroom discourse, self-perception, and scientific achievements.
+The authors compared a single-sex 8th-grade class with a mixed class in terms of classroom discourse, self-perception, and scientific achievements.
 Their findings, which contradict those of Eliasson et al. (2017), are that girls actually participate infrequently in single-sex classes.
 They argue that for boys there is an advantage in single-sex classes because their achievements and scientific awareness improved relative to a mixed class.

 Thus the literature on single-sex classroom discourse appears to be inconclusive and at times even contradictory.
 In this study we sought, therefore, to identify and characterize the parameters of single-sex classroom discourse when the students are either only boys or only girls.
-This case study involves one teacher who taught the same subjects to two one gender classes.
+This case study involves one teacher who taught the same subjects to two single-gender classes.
 It allows us to minimize the potential bias that a different teaching style, subject matter, or teacher’s gender could have on the classroom discourse.
 The importance of this study is in the systematic monitoring of various elements of the discourse in single-sex physics lessons with the same teacher.
 Such monitoring – identifying the characteristics of the physics discourse in a boys’ class versus a girls’ class – is virtually unprecedented and points to the potential contribution of the present study to the pedagogical knowledge base on classroom discussion.

 The Research Questions